-- 64) If required, fit the destination board inside the centre window. - 65) Fit the door windows and brake compartment windows - 66) Fit the control desks on to the desk supports with two part epoxy. - Check the fit of the buffers in the stocks once again for a sliding fit, adjust as necessary.
+74) Check the fit of the buffers in the stocks once again for a sliding fit, adjust as necessary.
 Fit the buffers into the stocks.
 To spring the buffers create a loop of the spring wire (supplied), pass each end of the loop through the hole in the buffer shank.
 Secure the spring in place by passing the coupling shank though the hole in the loop and trap with the coupling mounting spring and split pin, see right.
 If you didn't fit the vac pipes earlier, now is the time to do so.

-- 68) Fit the cab partitions in place (you may wish to install a driver in one end at this stage) and the other partitions with doors making sure they are stood vertical. - 69) Carefully negotiate the false floors into position and secure we used tape to hold things together until the floor is in position. - 70) Assemble the underframes onto the appropriate bodies and secure in place. - Mount the bogies and ensure they are free to rotate.
-The speedo drives can be connected to the solebar units using the silicon tubing supplied.
+75) Fit the cab partitions in place (you may wish to install a driver in one end at this stage) and the other partitions with doors making sure they are stood vertical.

+76) Carefully negotiate the false floors into position and secure - we used tape to hold things together until the floor is in position.

+77) Slot the centre and rear saloon floors into place and secure as before.

+78) Assemble the underframes onto the appropriate bodies and secure in place.

+79) Mount the bogies and ensure they are free to rotate.
+The speedo drives can be connected to the solebar units using the outer sheathing from thin electrical signal wire, or thin silicon tubing.
 Do not make the link too short as it will restrict bogie movement, however too long and it may snag on track side components.
-Start with about 35mm and work back from there until it looks right. - Bend the wiper 'blades' 90° to the arms (E24) so that they present a blade edge to the windscreen ensuring you create left and right handed wipers (should you decide to fit wipers to both screens).
+Start with about 35mm and work back from there until it looks right.

+80) Bend the wiper 'blades' 90° to the arms (E1) so that they present a blade edge to the windscreen ensuring you create left and right handed wipers (should you decide to fit wipers to both screens).
 A small dimple on the rear near the blade will assist bending without distorting arm.
 Solder a piece of 0.4mm wire through the mounting holes in the arms, paint black and fix into the holes previously drilled above the upper edges of the windscreen beading.
-The wipers are intended to be in the parked positions, which is up against the outer edges of the windscreens. - 73) Fit all door 'T' handles and grab handles E17.
-It should also be noted the guard's door has a special etched cranked door handle (E13) and the baggage door handles E14. - 74) If required, fit the headcode front cover to the headcode box.
+The wipers are intended to be in the parked positions, which is up against the outer edges of the windscreens.

+81) Fit all door 'T' handles and grab handles E21.
+It should also be noted the guard's door has a special etched cranked door handle (E32) and the baggage doors (DMBS) E31.